Groveland Four: Trial

 Thurgood Marshall, the lead lawyer of the NAACP, pressed the Justice Department and the FBI to initiate a civil rights and domestic violence investigation into the beatings.
 Marshall convinced the Justice Department that the beatings violated the men's rights, and the FBI dispatched agents to investigate.
 The FBI later concluded that Lake County deputies James Yates and Leroy Campbell had violated the Groveland men's civil rights and urged U.S. Attorney Herbert Phillips of Florida to prosecute, but a grand jury did not return indictments of the deputies.

 The prosecution never introduced the coerced confessions as evidence into the trial.

 There is uncertainty about whether Padgett was raped.
 The prosecution did not question Dr. Geoffrey Binneveld, the physician who examined her, on the stand.
 Judge Truman Futch did not permit the defense to call the doctor as a witness.
 According to his records, Binneveld could not tell whether she had been raped.
 He found no evidence of tears or wounds in the vagina other than the lacerations mentioned above.
 Laboratory analysis of a vaginal smear revealed no spermatozoa present in the vagina, nor any organisms resembling gonococci, which could have been other evidence of sex.
 There were no other gross signs of bruises, breaks in the skin or other signs of violence.

 Shepherd and Irvin said that they had been together drinking in Eatonville, Florida, the night of the alleged attack.
 Greenlee said he was nowhere near the other defendants on that night and that he had never met Shepherd and Irvin before.

 The defense accused Sheriff McCall's deputies of manufacturing evidence to win a conviction.
 All three men were convicted by the all-white jury.
-Shepherd and Irvin were sentenced to death, and Greenlee was sentenced to life, as he was a minor.
+Shepherd and Irvin were sentenced to death, and Greenlee, who was a minor, was sentenced to life.